If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Shame.’
 Harry chuckled.
 ‘I think you’re just about my favourite cousin so far.’

 ‘Just about?’
-A little red glimmered in Tonks’s hair.
-‘Your other cousins are Draco Malfoy, Narcissa Malfoy, and Bellatrix.’
+A few strands of red glimmered in Tonks’s hair.
+‘The other cousins you’ve met are Draco Malfoy, Narcissa Malfoy, and Bellatrix.’

 ‘Me neither.’
 Tonks shrugged.
 ‘Used to avoid her, because mum did, but she used to try and get hold of me and mum all the time.’

 ‘I’d be sad if I was a Malfoy.’
 Tonks scowled.
 ‘Enough family chit-chat, it’s depressing.
 I’m meant to take you back to headquarters and wring some answers out of you, then put you back where you’re safe, but if you’re sure you’re safe.
 Very sure you’re safe.
 You can just answer some questions and I’ll let you go.
 Don’t really see why you have to spend the whole summer all alone without anyone to talk to but your muggle family.
 Sirius said they’re pretty unpleasant people.’

 ‘They’re not great company.’
 Harry felt the smile slide off his face despite his best efforts to pin it in place.
 ‘Ask your questions, but I’m not going back there.
 I’m never going back to live there.’